SpencerFaust/Friends-and-Flagons/README.md

 This project is licensed under the MIT License

 Acknowledgments
-A special thanks to Prime Digital Academy and my instructor Luke.
+A special thanks to Prime Digital Academy and my instructor Luke S.